-These Rules make a number of changes to the Insolvency Rules 1986.
+These Rules make a number of changes to the Insolvency (Scotland) Rules 1986 (“the principal Rules”).
 These are set out in the Schedule to these Rules.

-(a) a number of amendments are made in consequence of the bringing into force of section 389A of the Insolvency Act 1986 which creates the possibility of qualified persons other than insolvency practitioners acting as nominees or supervisors in relation to company voluntary arrangements (see for example, paragraph 5 of the Schedule);
+(a) a number of amendments are made in consequence of the bringing into force of section 389A of the Insolvency Act 1986 which creates the possibility of qualified persons other than insolvency practitioners acting as nominees or supervisors in relation to company voluntary arrangements;

-(b) provision is made to permit the holding of the meetings of members and creditors on different days (previously they had to be held on the same day) (see paragraph 6 of the Schedule which amends Rule 1.13(3) of the Insolvency Rules 1986);
+(b) provision is made to permit the holding of the meetings of members and creditors on different days (previously they had to be held on the same day) (see paragraph 5 of the Schedule which amends Rule 1.14(2) of the principal Rules);

 (c) the rules regarding creditors' entitlement to vote are amended so as to provide that creditors with unliquidated claims are always entitled to vote for £1 unless the chairman of the meeting agrees to put a higher value on the claim.
 This means that creditors with liquidated or unliquidated claims will be bound by an arrangement if for some reason they do not receive notice of the meeting;